 Volunteers who are full-time hospital staff members must be released by their hospital administration before they may volunteer during an emergency activation.
 DOHMH will coordinate with hospitals for emergency deployment of health professionals.

-- MRC volunteers are prepared to deploy, and are more likely to be utilized than unaffiliated volunteers because they are:
+- NYC MRC volunteers are prepared to deploy, and are more likely to be utilized than unaffiliated volunteers because they are:

 Volunteers play a critical role in ensuring a rapid return to stability for their communities during a public health emergency

-- The MRC provides volunteers with opportunities to participate in continuing education on mass prophylaxis operations, and other emergency preparedness topics
+- The NYC MRC provides volunteers with opportunities to participate in continuing education on mass prophylaxis operations, and other emergency preparedness topics

 - Volunteers have automatic access to the NYC Health Alert Network (HAN)

 - Volunteers may gain personal satisfaction from knowing that you’re helping our city to become better prepared to handle health emergencies

 No, you will be volunteering to help the City in a time of extreme need.